MisaelArciniega/JWPUB/README.md

 6. German/ Alemán

 Installation/ Instalación:
-1. Open the file using JW Library.
-	Abra el archivo con JW Library
+1. Open the file using JW Library/ Abra el archivo con JW Library
-2. Go to Library tab
-	Vaya a “Biblioteca”
+2. Go to Library tab/ Vaya a “Biblioteca”
-3. Then go to the appropriate category
-	Luego a la categoría que le corresponda
+3. Then go to the appropriate category/ Luego a la categoría que le corresponda

 ____
 ____